Updated on February 21, 2023.

 Customer pain points refer to any issues that negatively impact your customer.

 In B2B SaaS sales, this refers to the pains that arise in their work, which could include outdated and time-consuming processes that reduce productivity, lack of support in the business journey, or overpaying for a solution that might be cheaper elsewhere but with the same functionality.

-Once you've identified your customer’s pain points, you can customize your pitches, sales demos, and tailor marketing campaigns in a way that shows that your solution is the best way to address these challenges.
+Once you’ve identified your customer’s pain points, you can customize your pitches, sales demos, and tailor marketing campaigns to show your product is the best way to address these challenges.